 Figure 4.15.9.2-1: Nnef_TimeSynchronization_CapsSubscribe, CapsUnsubscribe and CapsNotify operations

-1. The AF subscribes to the UE availability for time synchronization service (as identified by Event ID) and provides the associated Notification Target Address of the AF by sending Nnef_TimeSynchronization_CapsSubscribe request.
+1. The AF subscribes to the UE availability for time synchronization service and provides the associated Notification Target Address of the AF by sending Nnef_TimeSynchronization_CapsSubscribe request.

-Event Reporting Information defines the type of reporting requested (e.g. one-time reporting, periodic reporting or event based reporting).
+Report Type defines the type of reporting requested (e.g. one-time reporting, periodic reporting or event based reporting).

-The Event Reporting Information may include DNN and slicing information (S-NSSAI) or an AF-Service-Identifier.
+The request may include DNN and slicing information (S-NSSAI) and shall include an AF-Service-Identifier.
 If the DNN and S-NSSAI are omitted in the request, the NEF uses the AF-Service-Identifier to determine the target DNN and slicing information (S-NSSAI).

-Additionally, the Event Reporting Information may include a list of UE identifiers (SUPIs or GPSIs) or Groups of UEs identified by an External Group Identifier that further define the subset of the target UEs.
+The Event Filter may include a list of UE identifiers (GPSIs) or Groups of UEs identified by an External Group Identifier that further define the subset of the target UEs.
 If the request does not include UE identifiers, the request is targeted to any UE with a PDU Session using the DNN and S-NSSAI.
 The NEF uses the UDM service to map the GPSIs to SUPIs and to map the External Group Identifier to Internal Group Identifier.

+Additionally, the Event Filter may include one or more of the requested PTP instance type, requested transport protocol for PTP, or requested PTP Profile as described in Table 5.2.6.25.6-1.

 When the NEF processes the AF request the AF-Service-Identifier may be used to authorize the AF request.

+Depending on the AF-Service-Identifier and/or DNN/S-NSSAI, the NEF may reject the request if the the list of UE identities or External Group Identifier is not included in the request.

+To remove an existing time synchronization service configuration, the AF invokes Nnef_TimeSynchronization_CapsUnsubscribe service operation and provides the Subscription Correlation ID.

 2. The NEF discovers the TSCTSF.
 The NEF invokes the Ntsctsf_TimeSynchronization_CapsSubscribe request service operation to the selected TSCTSF.

 The AF that is part of operator's trust domain may invoke the services directly with TSCTSF.